310th ESC Soldiers use biometrics to vet truck drivers sustaining Syrian ops

 |0

-This work, 310th ESC Soldiers use biometrics to vet truck drivers sustaining Syrian ops [Image 2 of 2], by CPT Elizabeth Rogers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 310th ESC Soldiers use biometrics to vet truck drivers sustaining Syrian ops, by CPT Elizabeth Rogers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-310th ESC Soldiers use biometrics to vet truck drivers sustaining Syrian ops

 LEAVE A COMMENT